All of Allmand’s generator units run more than 24 hours; some run up to 48 hours on one tank.

 “Down-time on a generator is a bad word, maybe more than anything else in the rental world, so our focus is to keep the power running and make it something the customer doesn't even have to think about.”

 Shive, too, believes technology will soon deliver on extended service intervals and predicts better fuel efficiency from generators, as well as larger fuel-tank capacities.

 “All of Allmand's units run more than 24 hours, some up to 48 hours on one tank,” he explained.
-“I think they will eventually go even beyond that to as much as 60 hours, anything to keep them on the jobsite longer without constantly bringing in a tanker to fill it with fuel again.”
+“I think they will eventually go beyond that to as much as 60 hours — anything to keep them on the jobsite longer without constantly bringing in a fuel tanker.”

 In addition, he expects to soon see some generators get larger, into the 200 to 300 kVA range.

 “Look for all manufacturers to go with fully digital displays on their gens, too,” he continued.
 “That is something our customers are requesting more.
 The analog gauges were great because they were simple, but the younger workforce coming in has grown up on digital.
 Plus, the new digital controls allow them to access more useful information.”